Converg3nce/matic-docs/docs/develop/ethereum-matic/pos/mapping-assets.md

 #### implementation

-As we now know, why we need to implement `deposit` & `withdraw` methods in child token contract, we can proceed to implementing that.
+As we now know, why we need to implement `deposit` & `withdraw` methods in child token contract, we can proceed for implementing it.

 ```js
 pragma solidity 0.6.6;